 - Most cenotes are remotely located and can be difficult to get to.
 When you arrive, some may have limited or no concessions for food/drink so plan accordingly

-Instagram Worthy Caleta Tankah
+Insta Worthy Caleta Tankah

-Caleta Tankah or the “secret cenote” was magical.
+The “secret cenote” was magical.
 The colors of the cenote are absolutely breathtaking.
 Maybe I’m a bit biased this being my first cenote encounter and all… but Caleta Tankah was my favorite cenote we visited.

-Best Diving Dos ojos
+Best Cenote for Diving – Dos Ojos

 Of the 6 travelers in our group four of them were certified while myself and one other were not.
 While the divers explored the cenotes below the 500 meters below the surface, I snorkeled around the surface!
 There wasn’t a ton of fish to see, but the rock formations above and below the surface were incredible.

-Kayak at Casa Cenote
+Kayak or Dive at Casa Cenote

 As with most cenotes, Casa Cenote offered scuba diving and snorkeling.
 But what the others didn’t have, this cenote did!
 This time as the diving crew submerged below the water, I kayaked!
 It was great, because the water is crystal clear and following them was easy.
+We all were able to see a gator in the water just a few ft away, I have never been more thankful for being above the water.

 Family Friendly Grand Cenote